SaqifTahmid/ReddiBot/README.md

 [![License](https://img.shields.io/badge/License-MIT-blue.svg)](LICENSE)

 ## Overview

-Built a chatbot using Python, TensorFlow, NumPy, and Pandas.
-The dataset consists of 53 million Reddit comments and replies.
-The chatbot employs a sequence-to-sequence neural machine translation model, achieving a BLEU score of 23.
+This project implements a Neural Machine Translation (NMT) chatbot capable of handling Reddit conversations.
+Leveraging Python, TensorFlow, NumPy, and Pandas, the chatbot manages a vast dataset comprising 53 million Reddit comments and replies.
+The aim is to create an engaging and accurate conversational agent..

 ### Features